Rules explainer

 WRCCA class families become easier to compare when body, tire, steering, and drivetrain themes are separated.

-Source posture
+Source used

 Super and Pro orientation